 Rare Disease

 Ultrarare diseases are often neglected by the pharmaceutical industry owing to the small number of patients who live with these conditions.
-The Research arm of the RTW Foundation contributes to addressing this problem in two ways: by providing advisory services to disease foundations interested in developing therapies for their patients, and by funding drug-discovery projects on ultrarare diseases.
+The Rare Disease arm of the RTW Foundation contributes to addressing this problem in two ways: by providing advisory services to disease foundations interested in developing therapies for their patients, and by funding drug-discovery projects on ultrarare diseases.

 Advisory services to disease foundations